 - How to run a social justice campaign

-- How to build authentic relationships with peers and leaders
+- How to build authentic relationships with peers

 - The ins-and-outs of civic participation

 -You must be 13 years or older

 -You must attend 6 sessions a school year.

 -After that you can pick & choose what to attend over the summer.